 2. Do not make a fire or braai your own chops.

 Five minutes post-arrival you’ve established that no tent set-up is needed so now it’s time to make food.
 Wait, what?!
-That’s right you are not responsible for starting a fire, bringing a gas stove or cooking food because you have arrived at a glamping establishment with it’s own restaurant.
+That’s right you are not responsible for starting a fire, bringing a gas stove or cooking food because you have arrived at a glamping establishment like those available for Colorado glamping, with it’s own restaurant.
 No pans, matches, cooking utensils or fending for yourself in the bush.
 Just pop down to the restaurant for where gourmet lamb chops await. if you’re lucky, there will be a camp fire set up for you to enjoy there later anyways.

 3. Do not brave a day or night without electricity.